 Most dog hereditary conditions are minor and cause very little trouble to the dogs victim of these.
-However, many inherited medical conditions happen to be extremely painful and life threatening.
+However, many inherited medical conditions happen to be extremely painful and life-threatening.

-This is why all dog breeders should work towards reducing those risks by understanding the genetics behind dog breeding and set themselves healthy dog breeding as main goal.
+This is why all dog breeders should work towards reducing those risks by understanding the genetics behind dog breeding and set themselves healthy dog breeding as the main goal.

 Here are examples of inherited diseases that are commonly found in particular dog breeds:

 What makes everybody’s task more complicated is that, unlike what we do for human beings, dogs do not have a central medical record that could help fighting these commonly inherited genetic conditions.

 Causes of The Surge In Hereditary Medical Conditions In Purebred Dogs

 Every animal has genetic conditions and these will affect more and more specimen if the genetic pool decreases in diversity: this is exactly what is currently happening for dogs and it has started when purebred dogs appeared and became the standard.

 Pedigree dog breeding rules and showing standards mean that dogs within a breed have been genetically separated from the rest of the canine species over many generations: German Shepherds Dogs should be bred to German Shepherd Dogs according to the official Kennel Club’s ruling.
 As a result, not only the positive features develop, but also the genetically inherited diseases.